 Ohio Department of Natural Resources (ODNR) Division of Parks and Watercraft

-Grants ranging from $1,000 to $30,000 to Ohio nonprofit organizations, government agencies, conservancy districts, schools, and IHEs for boating safety outreach and education activities.
+Grants of up to $30,000 to Ohio nonprofit organizations, government agencies, conservancy districts, school systems, IHEs, and coast guard associations for boating safety outreach and education activities.
 The purpose of this program is to reduce boating mishaps, accidents, and fatalities through boater education.

-- Paddling rescue programs: Must teach paddlers higher than a basic level, rescue techniques for river and/or flat water paddling.
-Topics to be included are proper personal flotation device wear, what to do in emergencies (falls overboard, capsizing) identifying hazards, self -rescues, rescuing other boaters and managing groups on the water.
+• Paddling Rescue Programs: With the increasing popularity of paddle sports, the department is looking to provide organizations with funding to teach safety and rescue boating education programs for paddling on Ohio’s waterways.
+The program must teach paddlers, higher than a basic level, rescue techniques for river, and/or flat water paddling.
+Topics to be included are proper personal flotation device wear, what to do in emergencies (falls overboard, capsizing) identifying hazards, self -rescues, rescuing other boaters, and managing groups on the water.